shinken-solutions/shinken/README.rst

 ============

 There are mandatory and conditional requirements for the installation methods which are described below.
-Keep in mind that you use an alternate installation method (setup.py or simple extraction to a folder), you have to use that method as well when you update or remove your installation.
+Keep in mind that you if use an alternate installation method (setup.py or simple extraction to a folder), you have to use that method as well when you update or remove your installation.